Active and Smart Matter:

 - How can active matter help drive self-assembly to ultimately build self-replicating objects?

-The program will consist of invited and contributed talks, two poster sessions, a soundbite session, and breakout sessions.
-Each set of talks will be followed by a discussion.
+The program will consist of invited and contributed talks, two poster sessions, and a breakout session.

 Please download the official poster for the workshop here and distribute freely.